princjef/mageutil/bintool/README.md

 func (t *BinTool) Install() error
 ```

-Install unconditionally downloads and installs the tool to the configured folder\.
+Install unconditionally downloads and installs the tool to the configured folder.

-If you don't want to download the tool every time\, you may prefer Ensure\(\) instead\.
+If you don't want to download the tool every time, you may prefer Ensure\(\) instead.

 ### func \(\*BinTool\) [IsInstalled](<https://github.com/princjef/mageutil/blob/master/bintool/bintool.go#L138>)